-IM Cannabis Corp. ('IM Cannabis' or the "Company") is a British Columbia company operating in the international medical cannabis industry.
-The Company's common shares (the "Common Shares") trade under the ticker symbol "IMCC" on both the NASDAQ Capital Market ('NASDAQ") and the Canadian Securities Exchange ("CSE") as of March 1, 2021, and November 5, 2019, respectively.
+IM Cannabis Corp. ('IM Cannabis'' or the 'Company'') is a British Columbia company operating in the international medical cannabis industry.
+The Company's common shares (the 'Common Shares'') trade under the ticker symbol "IMCC" on both the NASDAQ Capital Market ('NASDAQ'') and the Canadian Securities Exchange ('CSE'') as of March 1, 2021, and November 5, 2019, respectively.

-This Management's Discussion and Analysis ("MD&A") reports on the consolidated financial condition and operating results of IM Cannabis for the three months ended March 31, 2023.
-Throughout this MD&A, unless otherwise specified, references to "we", "our" or similar terms, as well as the "Company" and "IM Cannabis" refer to IM Cannabis Corp., together with its subsidiaries, on a consolidated basis, and the "Group" refers to the Company, its subsidiaries, and Focus Medical Herbs Ltd.
+This Management's Discussion and Analysis ("MD&A") reports on the consolidated financial condition and operating results of IM Cannabis for the three and six months ended June 30, 2023.
+Throughout this MD&A, unless otherwise specified, references to "we", "us", "our" or similar terms, as well as the "Company" and "IM Cannabis" refer to IM Cannabis Corp., together with its subsidiaries, on a consolidated basis, and the "Group" refers to the Company, its subsidiaries, and Focus Medical Herbs Ltd.

-This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company and the notes thereto for the three months ended March 31, 2023 (the "Interim Financial Statements") and with the Company's audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2022 and 2021 (the "Annual Financial Statements").
-References herein to "Q1 2023" and "Q1 2022" refer to the three months ended March 31, 2023 and March 31, 2022, respectively, and references to "2022" refer to the year ended December 31, 2022.
+This MD&A should be read in conjunction with the interim condensed consolidated financial statements of the Company and the notes thereto for the three and six months ended June 30, 2023 (the "Interim Financial Statements") and with the Company's audited annual consolidated financial statements and the notes thereto for the years ended December 31, 2022 and 2021 (the "Annual Financial Statements").
+References herein to "Q2 2023" and "Q2 2022" refer to the three and six months ended June 30, 2023 and June 30, 2022, respectively, and references to "2022" refer to the year ended December 31, 2022.

-The Interim Financial Statements have been prepared by management in accordance with the International Financial Reporting Standards (FRS") as issued by the International Accounting Standards Board (FRS").
+The Interim Financial Statements have been prepared by management in accordance with the International Financial Reporting Standards (FFRS") as issued by the International Accounting Standards Board ("IASB").
 IFRS requires management to make certain judgments, estimates and assumptions that affect the reported amount of assets and liabilities at the date of the Interim Financial Statements and the amount of revenue and expenses incurred during the reporting period.
 The results of operations for the periods reflected herein are not necessarily indicative of results that may be expected for future periods.
-The Interim Financial Statements for the three months ended March 31, 2023, include the accounts of the Group, which includes, among others, the following entities:
+The Interim Financial Statements for the three and six months ended June 30, 2023, include the accounts of the Group, which includes, among others, the following entities:

 Legal Entity Jurisdiction Relationship with the Company I.M.C.
 Holdings Ltd. ("IMC Holdings") Israel Wholly-owned subsidiary I.M.C.
 Pharma Ltd. ("IMC Pharma") Israel Wholly-owned subsidiary of IMC Holdings I.M.C.
-Farms Israel Ltd. ('IMC Farms'') Israel Wholly-owned subsidiary of IMC Holdings Focus Medical Herbs Ltd. ("Focus") Israel Private company over which IMC Holdings exercises "de facto control" under IFRS 10 Consolidated Financial Statements ("IFRS 10") R.A.
-Yarok Pharm Ltd. ("Pharm Yarok") Israel Wholly-owned subsidiary of IMC Holdings Rosen High Way Ltd. ("Rosen High Way") Israel Wholly-owned subsidiary of IMC Holdings Revoly Trading and Marketing Ltd. dba Vironna Pharm ("Vironna") Israel Subsidiary of IMC Holdings Oranim Plus Pharm Ltd. ("Oranim Plus") Israel Subsidiary of IMC Holdings Adjupharm GmbH ("Adjupharm") Germany Subsidiary of IMC Holdings Trichome Financial Corp. ("Trichome") Canada Wholly-owned subsidiary
+Farms Israel Ltd. ("IMC Farms") Israel Wholly-owned subsidiary of IMC Holdings Focus Medical Herbs Ltd. ("Focus") Israel Private company over which IMC Holdings exercises "de facto control" under IFRS 10 Consolidated Financial Statements ("IFRS 10") R.A.
+Yarok Pharm Ltd. ("Pharm Yarok") Israel Wholly-owned subsidiary of IMC Holdings Rosen High Way Ltd. ("Rosen High Way") Israel Wholly-owned subsidiary of IMC Holdings Revoly Trading and Marketing Ltd. dba Vironna Pharm ("Vironna") Israel Subsidiary of IMC Holdings Oranim Plus Pharm Ltd. ("Oranim Plus") Israel Subsidiary of IMC Holdings Adjupharm GmbH (" Adjupharm ") Germany Subsidiary of IMC Holdings Trichome Financial Corp. ("Trichome") Canada Wholly-owned subsidiary

-^{} Discontinued operations.
-For more information, please see "Corporate Highlights and Events - Key Highlights for the quarter ended March 31, 2023" below.
+Discontinued operations.
+For more information, please see "Corporate Highlights and Events - Key Highlights for the quarter ended June 30, 2023" below.

 All intercompany balances and transactions were eliminated on consolidation.
 All dollar figures in this MD&A are expressed in thousands of Canadian Dollars (\$), except per share data and unless otherwise noted.
 All references to "NIS" are to New Israeli Shekels.
-All references to "€" or to "Euros" are to Euros.
+All references to " \mathbb{C} " or to "Euros" are to Euros.
 All references to "US\$" or to "U.S. Dollars" are to United States Dollars.
 The Company's shares, options, units and warrants are not expressed in thousands.
 Prices are not expressed in thousands.